moliver28/research-handbook/content/handbook/security/corporate/services/helpdesk/_index.md

 ## Support Hours

-We provide support 24x5 to support standarding working hours for our team members during the work week from Sunday 22:00 UTC to Friday 23:59 UTC.
+We provide support 24x5 to support standard working hours for our team members during the work week from Sunday 22:00 UTC to Friday 23:59 UTC.
 We do not provide support coverage on weekends.

 In the event of an emergency or urgent request, `#it_help` is still the fastest and best place to ask.

-**Courtesy Reminder:** Our team members have scheduled on-call shifts, so we kindly ask that you ask in the channel and **not send Slack direct messages to specific individuals**.
-There is no need to tag any group or person in the channel since your request **will be responded to by the first available person**.
+**Courtesy Reminder:** Our team members have scheduled on-call shifts, so we kindly ask that you ask in the channel and **not send Slack direct messages to specific individuals (unless it's for a sensitive matter)**.
+There is no need to tag any group or person in the `#it_help` channel since your request **will be responded to by the first available person**.

 ### Holiday Schedule